Go to the first, previous, next, last section, table of contents.

 the BDDs dramatically.
 A good point to invoke dynamic ordering

-possible to save the ordering found using write_order
+possible to save the ordering found usingwrite_orderin order to

 - -d